christophervigliotti/angular-complete-guide-routing/README.md

 🔜 140.
 Setting up Child (Nested) Routes

+1. Added router-outlet to users.component.html & servers.component.html.
+    This adds a new hook which will be used on all child routes of the servers (or users) component Allows us to load nested/child routes.
+    It's magic.

+    <router-outlet></router-outlet>

+2. Refactored the routes defined in app.module.ts, defining several child routes...

+    {path: '',component: HomeComponent},
+    {path: 'users',component: UsersComponent, children: [
+        {path: ':id/:name',component: UserComponent}
+    ]},
+    {path:'servers',component: ServersComponent, children: [
+        {path: ':id',component: ServerComponent},
+        {path: ':id/edit',component: EditServerComponent}
+    ]},

 🔜 141.
 Using Query Parameters - Practice

 🔜 142.
 Configuring the Handling of Query Parameters